xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 One approach is to leverage Trusted Execution Environments (TEEs), like Intel SGX, to perform these operations securely on the server.
 TEEs create isolated environments where code and data can be processed without being accessible to the rest of the system.
 This means that even if the server\'s operating system is compromised, the information inside the TEE remains protected.

 By implementing an oblivious map inside a TEE, we can ensure that neither the app\'s server nor potential attackers learn anything about your contact list or which queries you performed.
-Being oblivious, no information is revealed from the CPU\'s memory access patterns, making it an ideal solution for privacy-preserving applications.
+Being oblivious means that no information is revealed from the CPU\'s memory access patterns, making it an ideal solution for privacy-preserving applications.

 This blog post explores our research on ENIGMAP [\[6\]](#cite), an efficient external-memory oblivious map designed for secure enclaves, offering significant performance improvements over previous work.
 ENIGMAP enables privacy-preserving contact discovery and other applications by protecting sensitive data and queries from unauthorized access even from the operating system of the machine where ENIGMAP is running.